kaloseia/morphe/README.md

 ## Entities

-*Disclaimer:* Entities are a work in progress and are likely to change more frequently than Models.

-Entities represent indirect data structures that route internally to different Model field subsets for business data flattening and aggregation.
-They are analogous to SQL views.
-The motivation for this is that it decouples domain data structures from underlying technical data structures (Models) for an improved developer experience and allowing for the simpler specification of business rules / constraints.
+Entities are indirect data structures that route internally to model field subsets for business data flattening and aggregation.
+They are analogous to SQL views, decoupling domain data from underlying technical data structures (Models).

-Each model consists of a `name`, a set of `fields`, and `related` entities.
+Entities consist of a `name`, a set of `fields`, and related `entities`.
+Identifiers and field types are inherited from models.

-`identifiers` and primitive field types are inherited from the root Model definition (analogous to SQL views).
-With Entities the primary identifier should be immutable on the Model level (as opposed to Models themselves) to allow for static data migration between different technical services or versions.
-It is recommended to use `AutoIncrement` ID fields for the model levels, and `UUID` ID fields for the entity levels for improved clarity.

 *Simple Example:* `user.ent`
 ```yaml